Trees in Conservation Areas

 Anyone who wishes to carry out work on a tree within a Conservation Area must notify the Local Planning Authority of their intention to do so in what is known as a ‘Section 211 Notice’.
 This must include enough information to clearly identify the tree or trees in question and must describe the operations proposed.

-Although a section 211 notice does not have to be in any particular format, you are encouraged to submit it by registering and logging into the Planning Portal and filling out the appropriate online form, which is availabe HERE.
+Notifying the council about proposed tree work in a Conservation Area can be in any form, but we are encouraged to submit it by registering and logging into the Planning Portal and filling out the appropriate online form, which is availabe HERE.

 Alternatively you can submit a notice to the Natural Environment duty officer HERE.